 the body of the duck representing the pars vascularis

-The steeple sign (also called wine bottle sign) refers to tapering of the upper trachea on a frontal chest radiograph reminiscent of a church steeple.
+The steeple sign, also called the wine bottle sign, refers to the tapering of the upper trachea on a frontal chest radiograph reminiscent of a church steeple.
 The appearance is suggestive of croup, which should be obvious clinically.
-A corresponding lateral x-ray would show narrowing of the subglottic t...
+A corresponding lateral x-ray would show narrowing of the subg...

 A stuck disc refers to a TMJ disc which does not translate anteriorly out of the mandibular fossa onto the articular eminence, but rather remains (thus "stuck") in the fossa.
 It is a form of TMJ dysfunction and is typically associated with restricted range of motion.